+Uganda is home to 41.5 million people and is experiencing one of the highest population growth rates in Africa.
 Young people constitute over 70% of Uganda’s population.
-However they are often excluded from decision making processes which relate to their own lives and the development of their communities.
-At Restless Development we believe young people’s energy and enthusiasm are assets for development.
+However, they are often excluded from decision making processes which relate to their own lives and the development of their communities.
+At Restless Development we believe young people’s energy and enthusiasm are the best assets for development.

 Access to sexual and reproductive health information and services is still a challenge for young people in Uganda.
-We work with young people through schools, youth groups and communities to raise awareness on HIV, family planning and other sexual and reproductive health issues.
-We train health centre staff to deliver youth-friendly services and work with government and service providers to strengthen local referral systems, ensuring that young people are able to access the information and services that they need.
+We work with young people through schools, youth groups, and communities to raise awareness on HIV, family planning and other sexual and reproductive health issues.
+We train health centre staff to deliver youth-friendly services and work with government and service providers to strengthen local referral systems, ensuring that young people are able to access the information and services they need.

 All our programmes are youth-led.
 We empower young people to lead our programmes, from design to evaluation.
 We equip them with the skills needed to conduct research, deliver peer to peer training, and collect data to monitor progress of our work.
 These young leaders are bringing transformative change to the communities they’re working with by engaging with in and out of school youth and other key stakeholders who support them in their efforts to address youth related issues.